4 / 5 Stars

 5 / 5 Stars

 The investment seeks to preserve principal value and maintain a high degree of liquidity while providing current income.
-The fund invests at least 80% of net assets in U.S. treasury obligations and obligations issued or guaranteed as to principal and interest by agencies or instrumentalities of the U.S. government, including mortgage-backed securities, and repurchase agreements collateralized by such obligations.
-It may invest in securities issued by various entities sponsored by the U.S. government, such as the Federal National Mortgage Association (FNMA or Fannie Mae) and the Federal Home Loan Mortgage Corporation (FHLMC or Freddie Mac).
+The fund invests at least 80% of its net assets (plus the amount of any borrowings for investment purposes) in U.S. Treasury obligations and obligations issued or guaranteed as to principal and interest by agencies or instrumentalities of the U.S. government, including mortgage-backed securities, and repurchase agreements collateralized by such obligations.
+It may enter into dollar roll transactions with selected banks and broker-dealers and invest in to-be-announced mortgage-backed securities, futures contracts and forward contracts.

 Fees are Low compared to funds in the same category.